nydailynews/vegas-victims/project/bios.md

 ![Chris Roybal](static/img/christopher_roybal.jpg)
 ### Chris Roybal
-The 28-year-old Navy veteran recently returned from Afghanistan and was reportedly at the concert with his mother, celebrating his upcoming 29th birthday.
-The pair was separated when the concertgoers were showered with bullets.
-“He went to combat and came back without being injured, and then goes to a concert and dies,” his mother told NBC4.
-In one of his final Facebook posts, Roybal discussed what it was like being shot at in combat: “It was never fear, to be honest, mass confusion.
-Sensory overload followed by an unnatural amount of adrenaline that could never be duplicated through a needle.
-I was excited, angry and manic.”
+He knew the sound of automatic gunfire from combat.
+That harrowing but familiar sound returned at the country musical festival.
+The 28-year-old Navy veteran was at the concert with his mother, celebrating his return from Afghanistan, when they were separated by the hail of bullets.
+“Nobody would let me go back in, they were pulling me away,” his grieving mom, Debby Allen, said.
+“I kept screaming, ‘My son!
+My son,’” she told the Daily News.

 ![Jennifer Irvine](static/img/jennifer_irvine.jpg)
 ### Jennifer Irvine